-Basecamp refused to grow, but my team was!
-I needed better options and the best basecamp alternatives now.
+Basecamp refused to grow, but my team size was!
+I needed better options and other project management solution.

 Best Basecamp Alternatives that I tried:

-While building a team during the last 10 months’ time, I tried many team management software with my project managers.
-Here I will discuss picking up the best basecamp alternatives, along with their pros and cons.
-I tried to find the best option, but honestly, nothing is perfect.
+While building a team during the last 10 months’ time, I tried many team management software with my project manager.
+Here I will discuss picking up the best work management platform, along with their pros and cons.
+I tried to find the best option for task management, but honestly, nothing is perfect.
 I realized every app has its strength and weakness.
 So, instead of searching for the perfect solution, I turned my focus on what problems I was facing with Basecamp.
 I started to look out for apps that will help me solve these problems first.

 Basecamp Alternative – TeamWork

 The next project management software on my list was Teamwork.
 Why I tried teamwork?
-I was browsing through reviews of different project management apps when I chanced upon Topten REVIEWS.
+I was browsing through reviews of different project management app when I chanced upon Topten REVIEWS.
 There I saw Teamwork has received a verdict of 7.88 out of 10.
-I scrolled down the list of management features and reviews featured against each.
+I scrolled down the list of features and reviews featured against each.
 Hence, I decided to try Teamwork.
 The first thing I noticed in Teamwork is an entire page dedicated to a detailed comparison with Basecamp.
 Among its 100,000 companies mentioned like Pepsi, Forbes and EA.
-Here are some of the management features to love about Teamwork :
+Here are some of the management features to love about this basecamp alternative:

 - Sophisticated search – Enables you to search any term quite easily.